LonePineGames/friday-facts/_posts/2020-07-10-a-little-random.md

 I originally just used the rand() function, an ancient feature of the C programming language.
 When I first ported the game to Windows (yes, the game was ported *from* Linux *to* Windows), the Windows version had this patterned behavior, because rand() was implemented in a different way by Microsoft.
 In fact, it looked much worse than the screenshots above, but I don’t have a screenshot from way back then.
 So I had to implement a custom random number generator to make the game consistent across all platforms.

 That’s when I learned about the problem with the Mersenne Twister and all arithmetic based RNGs.
 I did some research and settled on a version of [Xorshift]{:target="_blank"}.
 Xorshift doesn’t use multiplication but instead exclusive or and bit shifting, both strange operations that are only meaningful to computers.
 These operations are non-linear and don’t display patterns (or at least, the patterns aren’t detectable by the human eye.)
 Xorshift makes a very good RNG for our purposes.
-The tree placement is nice, and

 I’m sure that’s more than you ever wanted to know about random numbers.
 Let us never speak of it again.